A Database agnostic SQL query builder and Data Access Layer for .NET.

 Now you can check your tables, view, sprocs and other database objects at runtime.

 We can't handle the errors for you, but we do our best to help.
 The central DBDatabase instance will raise an event to any registered handler so you can keep your code separated.
-It will also allow you to sink the exception, or provide a different (safer) error message.
+It will also allow you to sink the exception, or provide a different (safer)

 It's not an excuse to exclude Try Catch blocks, but it does stop the need to clean up readers, commands, connections etc.